 - Social events

 Did you know we run a referral scheme?
-We’ll give you £300 worth of vouchers if you introduce us to anyone who we then successfully place in a new job role.
-Just send us their information and we’ll do the rest.
+We pay you £300 worth of vouchers if you introduce us to anyone who we then successfully place in a new job role.

 Terms: A candidate is deemed to have been successfully placed once they have started a new job as a result of an introduction made by Hunter Dunning and when they’ve successfully completed the probation period.